gunharth/music-articles/improvisation-tools-arpeggios.md

 If you are up to it, you can apply the exercises on page 8 to all 12 fingerings - but don't get too carried away with it.
 It's more that you are able to see how the different fingerings cover the entire neck.

-Exercise 1: take a chord tone out of the Cmaj7 chord, play this note with your 1st, 2nd, 3rd, and 4th finger and examine which pattern you are in.
+**Exercise 1**: take a chord tone out of the Cmaj7 chord, play this note with your 1st, 2nd, 3rd, and 4th finger and examine which pattern you are in.

 Example: b on the high e string